 “A paper street or paper road is a street or road that appears on maps but has not been built.”

 “Beware!
-Paper Streets” cautions a sign hung by the Kirkwood Bowl Foundation towards the base of Laurel Canyon, LA, where I lived for most of 2018.
+Paper Streets” cautions a sign hung by the Kirkwood Bowl Foundation towards the base of Laurel Canyon, LA, where I lived for most of 2018 (Inside Track 002 dives more into why I was there).

 Paper streets are used in real estate cons of all sizes.
 Up in the Hollywood Hills, as these scams go, unsuspecting non-Angelino buyers purchase land on a paper street, sight-unseen, in hopes of building a home.
 These marks then arrive at their land with an invalid deed and dashed dreams.